 This resource can lead to significant cross-collaboration with other research entities at UCT and new opportunities for scholarship at the intersection of communicable and non-communicable disorders of the nervous system.
 Groupings include Institute of Infectious Disease and Molecular Medicine (IDM), Wellcome Centre for Infectious Diseases Research (CIDRI-Africa) and regionally, the Human Heredity and Health Africa (H3Africa) consortium.

-The Cape Universities Body Imaging Centre (CUBIC), situated adjacent to the Neuroscience Centre, is a joint initiative between Siemens, Stellenbosch University, UCT and the MRC.
-The core focus of the centre is collaborative imaging research and technical support is provided by the Imaging Science research group based in the Neuroscience Centre.
+The Cape Universities Body Imaging Centre (CUBIC), situated adjacent to the Neuroscience Institute, is a joint initiative between Siemens, Stellenbosch University, UCT and the MRC.
+The core focus of the centre is collaborative imaging research and technical support is provided by the Imaging Science research group based in the Neuroscience Institute.
 CUBIC houses state-of-the-art research-dedicated large bore Siemens 3T Skyra MRI and Biograph mCT Flow 64 PET-CT scanners.

 Most recently, a clinical brain-computer interface system was purchased that will be used in stroke rehabilitation research.
 Other than the imaging equipment, the centre has network facilities, consultation rooms, common working areas, and in the PET-CT suite, injection rooms, a cooling room and a hot lab.
 Three MR physicists, three MR radiographers, two nuclear medicine radiographers, a nuclear medicine physician, an administrator and a business manager are employed full time.
 At any time, there are roughly 30 active research projects being conducted at CUBIC, most of which focus on addressing diseases or conditions that present major public health problems to South Africa, including HIV, Fetal Alcohol Syndrome, drug abuse, trauma, and mental health.